vandarkfan/MuHE/README.md

 We support flexible setting of hyperparameters that affect the training performance of MuHE models: **batch_size、 learning rate and decay rate**.

-It is worth mentioning that **emb_ropout, vis_ropout, and txt_dropout** are also hyperparameters that affect the final performance of the model.
+It is worth mentioning that **emb_dropout, vis_dropout, and txt_dropout** are also hyperparameters that affect the final performance of the model.
 We have provided default parameters in the corresponding Python files for the three datasets.